France is interconnected with 6 European countries

 - For any question, access request and/or training session request you can directly contact the team in charge by mail : email@example.com

-OCAPPI is an application that allows users to manage nominations (Long-term and Day-Ahead) of capacity acquired through explicit auctions on all interconnections except the France - Great Britain interconnector (for which nomintations are managed by the RNP platform).
+OCAPPI is an application that allows users to manage nominations (Long-term and Day-Ahead) of capacity acquired through explicit auctions on all interconnections except the France - Great Britain interconnector (for which nominations are managed by the RNP platform for IFA1/IFA2 or NEPTUNE for ElecLink).
 RTE can organize tests on the OCAPPI application to train your new users.

 RTE offers a set of services for participants in cross-border interconnections on the RTE Services Portal and the Portail RTE Data Portal to easily monitor their activity and anticipate and plan for new developments on interconnections.